moslehi/deep-learning-music-style-transfer/README.md

 ## Dataset gathering

 Musical data is everywhere, but finding music that is free to use, easily searchable, and easy to categorize by feature can be challenging.
-The Free Music Archive makes it simpler by offering millions of songs free of difficult copyrights as well as an api that allows music to be filtered by genre/artist/instrument/bpm and many other features.
+The Free Music Archive makes it simpler by offering millions of songs free of difficult copyrights as well as an API that allows music to be filtered by genre/artist/instrument/BPM and many other features.
 To help facilitate dataset building, we created this github page that shows how to use FMA tools and data subsets to create training datasets:

 https://github.com/mjdebord/fma-stft